jadegopher/notifier/README.md

 ### 1. Push string

-The main idea that when Use's code is invoking `Notify("msg")` function we put it into a buffered channel called `inputChannel`.
+The main idea that when User's code is invoking `Notify("msg")` function we put `"msg"` into a buffered channel called `inputChannel`.
 Such decision fits the requirement of async notifications processing.

 ### 2. Consume